What to eat, where to go and things to do to feel more positive when you’re down

 Magnesium is a mineral which people are often low on in the summer months, because we tend to sweat it out.
-You can have epsom salt baths before you go to bed, which will relax you as well as boosting your magnesium levels, plus you can drink it in mineral water, or eat magnesium packed foods, which include tuna, spinach, broccoli, chard, kefir and almonds.
+You can have Epsom salt baths before you go to bed, which will relax you as well as boosting your magnesium levels, plus you can drink it in mineral water, or eat magnesium-packed foods, which include tuna, spinach, broccoli, chard, kefir and almonds.

-And, avoiding food which causes inflammation, such as refined sugar, fried foods, saturated fats, refined flour, artificial additives, as well as anything with trans fats (frozen pizzas, doughnuts, basically pre-packaged food that comes from a factory) and instead opting for lovely, fresh seasonal produce will also help.
+Avoid food which causes inflammation, such as refined sugar, fried foods, saturated fats, refined flour, artificial additives, as well as anything with trans fats (frozen pizzas, doughnuts, basically pre-packaged food that comes from a factory) and instead opting for lovely, fresh seasonal produce will also help.

 With the inflammation monster tamed, what else can you do to stay feeling positive?

 The sun will be rising and setting long after we are all gone, but it’s also a reminder that each day is a fresh chance to start all over again.
 It’s best to just sit and watch the sky, while letting your thoughts wonder, or you can mentally list all the things in your life that you’re happy you have.

 All of us are overloaded, with too much to think about and do.
 Make a point of doing something that’s just for you each day.
-Buy yourself flowers, put on a deep cleansing face mask, watch your favourite feel good movie from the ’90s.
+Buy yourself flowers, put on a deep cleansing face mask (like our 4-in-1 Cleanse), watch your favourite feel good movie from the ’90s.
 It doesn’t have to be the same thing each day, but take time out to do something for yourself that reminds you how special you are.

 Buy a really ornate journal and every evening before bed jot down all the positive things that happened that day that you’re thankful for.
 The stranger who stopped at the traffic lights and smiled at you so you could cross the street, your good health, your eyes working – it’s actually the little things that make life happier when you truly stop to take a moment to appreciate them.